nanograv/PINT/docs/examples/understanding_fitters.md

 glsfit.print_summary()
 ```

-The GLS fitter produces two types of residuals, the normal residuals and those from the noise model.
+The GLS fitter produces two types of residuals, the normal residuals to the deterministic model and those from the noise model.
-# PaulD, can you expand this explanation?

 ```python
 glsfit.resids.time_resids